David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 The diagram below shows the hardware implementation of this space-time IR program.

 ![Scheduled s=15 Diamond Pattern With Nesting Manipulation](other_diagrams/scheduler_examples/hardware/diamond_nest_manip/diamond_nesting_manip_s_15.png "Scheduled s=15 Diamond Pattern With Nesting Manipulation")

+# Examples Not Conveniently Expressible In Sequence Language
+The below examples demonstrate certain common patterns that cannot be expressed in Aetherling.

+## Double Buffer

+## Histogram

 ## Composition of Multi-Rate With Nested Operators and Memories
 This example demonstrates the issue of scheduling multiple operators while preserving nesting and using memories.